 Operating segments are defined as types of operations that generate revenue and incur expenses that are covered by separate financial information regularly submitted to the decision-making body which is represented by the Company's Management Board.
 Primary activity of the Group is production of electric and heat power and capacity.
-The Group generates its revenues from the generation of electricity and heat in Russian Federation, so the Group holds assets in the same geographical area - the Russian Federation.
-The technology of electricity and heat production does not allow segregation of electricity and heat segments.
+The Group generates its revenues from the generation of electricity and heat in Russian Federation, so the Group holds assets in the same geographical area the Russian Federation.